ms-jpq/windows-in-docker-old/README.md

 2) Got this idea at 3AM

+## Prerequisites

+You hardware must be able to run `KVM`.
+(Most computer can run at least 1 layer of virtualization now days.)

+## Instructions

 ## Disclaimer

 This image is rebuilt from CI every 24 hours.

-I have no time to test if Arch breaks something randomly, please file an issue.
+I have no time to test if Arch randomly breaks something upstream, please file an issue.

 Works on my machine ™.